sebastiaanfranken/php-diff-library/README.md

 print '<pre>' . print_r($diff->toArray(), true) . '</pre>';
 ```

+See the [index.php](https://github.com/sebastiaanfranken/php-diff-library/blob/master/index.php) file for a more *in depth* example of how to use this class

 The `toArray` function shows the result as an array which you can work with later on.

 ## Supported methods